Esri/filter-template/README.md

 #Features
 **Filter** is a configurable application template that displays a map with an interactive filtered view of a feature layer.
 The application displays prompts and hints for attribute filter values which are used to locate specific features.
 The template can be configured with the following options:

--**Map:** Choose the web map used in the application.
+- **Map:** Choose the web map used in the application.
--**Title:** The application title.
+- **Title:** The application title.
 The default title is the web map name.
--**Subtitle** Text appearing below the title used to further describe the application.
+- **Subtitle** Text appearing below the title used to further describe the application.
 The default subtitle is the web map summary.
--**Filter Text:** Prompt users to explore the data by displaying additional values to choose as the filter text.
+- **Filter Text:** Prompt users to explore the data by displaying additional values to choose as the filter text.

 #Instructions